-4.1.2.
-Choosing a Surgeon
+4.2.1 Choosing a Surgeon

-When choosing a surgeon who is experienced with breast augmentation , you should know the answers to the following types of questions:
+When choosing a surgeon who is experienced with breast reconstruction, you should know the answers to the following questions:

-- How many breast augmentation implantation procedures does he/she perform per year? - How many years has he/she performed breast augmentation procedures?

-- Has he/she obtained training certification from Mentor to use its silicone gel-filled breast implants? - Is he/she board certified, and if so, with which board? - In which state(s) is he/she licensed to practice surgery?
-(Note that some states provide information on disciplinary action and malpractice claims/settlements to prospective patients, either by request or on the Internet.) - What is the most common complication he/she encounters with breast augmentation? - What is his/her reoperation rate with breast augmentation, and what is the most common type of reoperation he/she performs? - Can he/she perform this surgery in a hospital, as well as in the surgeon's independent surgery center?
-(Note that hospitals require the demonstration of evidence of appropriate training in specific procedures before allowing surgeons to operate in their facilities.)
+- How many breast reconstruction implantation procedures does he/she perform per year? - How many years has he/she performed breast reconstruction procedures? - Has he/she obtained training certification from Mentor to use its silicone gel-filled breast implants? - Is he/she board certified, and if so, with which board? - In which state(s) is he/she licensed to practice surgery?
+Note that some states provide information on disciplinary action and malpractice claims/settlements to prospective patients either by request or on the Internet. - What is the most common complication he/she encounters with breast reconstruction? - What is his/her reoperation rate with breast reconstruction, and what is the most common type of reoperation he/she performs?

-4.1.3.
-Implant Shape and Size
+4.2.2 Implant Shape and Size